Regulation

 Risk Assessment Approaches

-GDPR uses risk as a principle throughout (data protection by design, DPIAs for high-risk processing) but does not define risk categories the way the AI Act does.
+GDPR uses risk as a guiding principle throughout (data protection by design, DPIAs for high-risk processing) but does not define risk categories the way the AI Act does.
 The obligation to conduct a Data Protection Impact Assessment (DPIA) under Article 35 applies when processing is "likely to result in a high risk to the rights and freedoms of natural persons."

 Where They Overlap